 Firstly, a peerage, in this case, The Dukedom of Sussex and its subsidiary titles, cannot be removed unless by Act of Parliament.
-This has only ever been done once before.
+This has only ever been done once before in modern times.
 The Titles Deprivation Act 19171 was used to remove the peerages of enemies of the United Kingdom during the First World War.
 This included three male-line British Princes and a Viscount.

 - His Royal Highness Charles Edward, Duke of Albany, Earl of Clarence and Baron Arklow – Grandson of Queen Victoria and the last Duke of Saxe-Coburg and Gotha.

 - His Royal Highness Ernest Augustus, Duke of Cumberland and Teviotdale, Earl of Armagh – Great-grandson of King George III and Crown Prince of Hanover.